kutyel/haskell-kata/readme.md

 ## Usage

-As any normal H:qaskell project, you just fire everything inside _ghci_ and tweak the code until it works:
+As any normal Haskell project, you just fire everything inside _ghci_ and tweak the code until it works:

 ```sh
 Configuring GHCi with the following packages: